-- 1 Increased awareness and trust in green products. - 2 Growing market presence of eco-friendly offerings. - Strong government commitment to green label standards
+- 1 Increased awareness and trust in green products - 2 Growing market presence of eco-friendly offerings - Strong government commitment to green label standards i) Green Practices in Industries Training

 Green Trade & Procurement 2024

 At MGTC, we actively support businesses obtaining green certifications for their products and services to drive a more environmentally responsible marketplace.
 Whether through workshops on green practices, guidance on sustainable standards, or initiatives like Government Green Procurement (GGP), we are committed to building a robust ecosystem that champions low-carbon, eco-friendly solutions.